 You can also use the CPI Inflation Calculator on the U.S. Bureau of Labor Statistics website.

-In addition to your grocery bill and living expenses, inflation also affects your real estate purchases and investments.
+In addition to your grocery bill and living expenses, inflation affects your real estate purchases and investments.
 Here’s what you can expect during periods of high inflation.

-Increased cost of borrowing
+Increased Cost of Borrowing

 When inflation and prices rise, so do the interest rates for borrowers and, as a result, the cost of your real estate investment.
 Banks will look to mitigate risk, which means fewer loans and more stringent credit checks.

-Appreciation in property value
+Appreciation in Property Value

 With fewer properties being built and development plans potentially stalled during periods of high inflation, existing properties become more valuable as inventory levels dip.
-This often leads to higher appreciation of property values.
+This often leads to a higher appreciation of property values.

-REITs grow in value
+REITs Grow in Value

 REITs or Real Estate Investment Trusts tend to grow in value during inflationary periods because as real estate rents and values grow, so does the value of the REITs.
 In fact, REIT dividends have outpaced inflation as measured by the CPI in all but two of the last twenty years.